olemb/tetris/README.md

 * When a piece freezes onto the board its characters turn into lowercase.
 This lets the graphics engine tell falling and frozen blocks apart.

-Since we're use a list we can remove full lines by filtering out full rows:
+Since the field is a list we can simple filter out full rows:

 ```python
 field = [row for row in field if not all(row)]